Camillaneri/NiftyApp/README.md

 `await supabase2.from('Warm_up').insert([submission])`

-This is our standerd procedure for adding data to supabase, please feel free to modify it or connect the pages to your new project.
+This is our standard procedure for adding data to Supabase, please feel free to modify it or connect the pages to your new project.